Stubborn, unsightly and annoyingly hard to get rid of, milia are found in all ages.

 - Keep your skin cleansed – using flannels/hot water etc

-- Exfoliate every day – gently – don’t go tearing at your skin OR the area – and DO NOT – repeat after me – DO NOT use any of those apricot scrubs you can get for a quid in the chemist.
+- Exfoliate every day – gently – don’t go tearing at your skin or the area – and do not – repeat after me – DO NOT use any of those apricot scrubs you can get for a quid in the chemist.
 EVER.
 End.
 Of.
-Ideally you need a topical glycolic toner/lotion.
+Ideally you need a topical acidic toner/lotion.

 - Alternate between a toner for acne skin and a hydrating toner.
 These you can comfortably buy cheaper in the chemist.
 Toners/lotions are to my mind, essential for controlling milia.
 The acne one needs an acid in it – the hydrating one needs a glycerin base.
 The acne toner – used on the area affected by the milia only – will help the surface layers of the skin shift quicker – the hydrating one will make sure you don’t dry your face out at the same time.
 It takes 2 seconds – don’t complain about time taken to take care of your face.
 It’s your face.
 Acne first/hydrating second.